Public Policy & International Affairs (PPIA) Junior Summer Institute Fellowship Program

 PPIA Junior Summer Institute Campuses: Carnegie Mellon University’s Heinz College, Princeton University's School of Public and International Affairs, Berkeley's Goldman School of Public Policy, Michigan's Ford School of Public Policy, Minnesota's Humphrey School of Public Affairs, and Washington's Evans School of Public Policy and Governance

-Program Dates: Institutes begin early to mid June, and end late July to early August.
+Program Dates: Institutes begin in early- to mid-June, and end in late-July to early-August.

 Deadline Information